Alternating tree automata

-In automata theory, an alternating tree automaton (ATA) is an extension of nondeterministic tree automaton as same as alternating finite automaton extends nondeterministic finite automaton (NFA).
+In automata theory, an alternating tree automaton (ATA) is a generalisation of a nondeterministic tree automaton in the same way that an alternating finite automaton is a generalisation of a nondeterministic finite automaton (NFA).

 Computational complexity

-The emptiness problem (deciding whether the language of an input ATA is empty) and the universality problem for ATAs are EXPTIME-complete.
+The emptiness problem (deciding whether the language of an input ATA is empty) for ATAs, and therefore its complement, the universality problem, are EXPTIME-complete.
 The membership problem (testing whether an input tree is accepted by an input AFA) is in PTIME.